ROCm: Official

-ROCm software is currently spread across dozens of public GitHub repositories.
-Within the main public meta-repository, there is an xml manifest for each official release: using git-repo, a version control tool built on top of git, is the recommended way to synchronize with the stack locally.
+Installation instructions are provided for Linux and Windows in the official AMD ROCm documentation.
+ROCm software is currently spread across several public GitHub repositories.
+Within the main public meta-repository, there is an XML manifest for each official release: using git-repo, a version control tool built on top of Git, is the recommended way to synchronize with the stack locally.

-The release of ROCm 5.1 is imminent, probably mid-February given a minor release each month.

 AMD starts distributing containerized applications for ROCm, notably scientific research applications gathered under AMD Infinity Hub.

 AMD distributes itself packages tailored to various Linux distributions.

 Third-party

 There is a growing third-party ecosystem packaging ROCm.